hzeller/beagleg/README.md

 The motor-interface API allows to enqueue step-{count, frequency}
-of 8 steppers that are controlled in a coordinated move (G1), with real-time controlled steps at rates that can go well beyond 500khz.
+of 8 steppers that are controlled in a coordinated move (G1), with real-time controlled steps at rates that can go well beyond 500kHz.
 So: sufficient even for advanced step motors and drivers :)

-The `send-gcode` test-program is parsing G-code, extracting axes moves and enqueues them to the realtime unit.
+The `send-gcode` test-program is parsing G-Code, extracting axes moves and enqueues them to the realtime unit.

 ## APIs
 The functionality is encapsulated in independently usable APIs.

    - `motor-interface.h` : C-API to enqueue motor moves, that are executed in the PRU.
-   - `gcode-parser.h` : C-API that parses G-code and calls callbacks, while taking care of many internals, e.g. it automatically translates everything into metric, absolute coordinates.
+   - `gcode-parser.h` : C-API that parses G-Code and calls callbacks, while taking care of many internals, e.g. it automatically translates everything into metric, absolute coordinates.
-   - `determine-print-stats.h`: C-API to determine some basic stats about a G-Code file; it processes the entire file and determines estimated print time, filament used etc. Mostly an example for gcode-parser.h.
+   - `determine-print-stats.h`: C-API to determine some basic stats about a G-Code file; it processes the entire file and determines estimated print time, filament used etc. Implementation is mostly an example using gcode-parser.h.
+   - `gcode-machine-control.h` : highlevel C-API to control a machine via
+      G-Code: it reads G-Code and emits the necessary machine commands.

 ## G-Code interpreter
-To test things properly, there is a G-code interpreter.
+To test things properly, there is a G-Code interpreter.

     Usage: ./send-gcode [options] <gcode-filename>
     Options: